ShayanAbaei/mof-stability-benchmark/README.md

 ## Notes on strict figure generation

 The strict figure script intentionally avoids silent fallback behavior.
 If a required source CSV is missing, it stops rather than switching to a different table.
 This protects the scientific identity of panels such as the Figure 4 error analysis.

-## Citation

-If you use this repository, cite the associated manuscript and the external data sources listed in `docs/DATA_PROVENANCE_AND_CITATIONS.md`.